 The Bonds will be issued in registered book-entry-only form, without coupons, in denominations of \$5,000 or any integral multiple thereof.

 Redemption

-The Series B Bonds are subject to optional redemption prior to maturity at the election of the Treasurer as specified in the final Official Statement.
-The Series C Bonds and Series D Bonds are not subject to optional redemption prior to maturity.
-The Taxable Bonds are subject to make-whole redemption prior to maturity as specified in the final Official Statement.
+The Bonds are subject to optional redemption prior to maturity at the election of the Treasurer as specified in the final Official Statement.
 See THE BONDS - Redemption Provisions herein.

 Delivery and Clearance